schoeffm/cheatsheets/raspberry/README.md

 ## Copy image to sd-card

-Insert the sd-card into your card reader
+Insert the SD-card into your card reader

-   diskutil list                                        # in order to identify the disk diskutil unmountDisk /dev/disk<# from diskutil>      # unmount the sd-card sudo dd bs=1m if=image.img of=/dev/rdisk<# from diskutil>
-   diskutil unmountDisk /dev/disk<# from diskutil>      # unmound it again
+    diskutil list                                        # in order to identify the disk diskutil unmountDisk /dev/disk<# from diskutil>      # unmount the SD-card sudo dd bs=1m if=image.img of=/dev/rdisk<# from diskutil>   # copy everything over diskutil unmountDisk /dev/disk<# from diskutil>      # unmound it again

 ## Adding a user
 __Notice__: Since you'll have to type in the users password.
 Be sure to adjust the keyboard layout before.

-- `adduser schoeffm`: will create a new user
+- `adduser schoeffm` will create a new user
 - `adduser schoeffm sudo` will add the given user to the sudo-ers list

 ## Fixing SSH

-__Notice__: Be sure you've placed your public key into `.ssh/authorized_keys` so you can still login
+__Notice__: Be sure you've placed your public key into `~/.ssh/authorized_keys` so you can still login

 When starting a fresh installation SSH deamon (normally) is already up and running with default settings.
 Those settings will allow login using username and password.
 It's way more safe to restrict login to pubkey and prevent root user to login in via SSH.

 Edit `/etc/ssh/sshd_config` in order to change the existing configuration:

-- Passwort-Authentifizierung deaktivieren (damit bleibt nur die Key-Authentifizierung übrig):
+- deactivate password authentication (what's left ist pubkey authentication):

         # change to 'no'
         PasswordAuthentication no